 Intended outcome Success criteria What will success look like?
 1 - For attendance of our PP children to be no lower than the attendance for non- PP children.
 For attendance to be 'good' compared to national attendance (96%).
-Attendance officer will promptly call families who have an absent child without reason A 'red flag' list will be used by the business manager of children we know who have historic attendance concerns and teachers will talk to parents about good attendance Extremely poor attendance (below 90%) will be challenged with communication (in the form of a letter initially) from the headteacher Attendance has been challenging with PP due to individual circumstances.
-Four families took term time holidays.
-Three families had illness or medical needs resulting in several days off school.
-One child became a school refuser and has been supported by an EHCP request and MSP.
-2 - Pupil premium children will make good or better progress in reading - this will help vocabulary acquisition PP children will develop a love of reading They will engage in the sharing books taken home for families They will be regularly heard read by an adult at home They will access keep up sessions if required All children had access to phonics and catch up where necessary.
-Books available for home use.
-Book packages sent home with children to ensure books available at home.
-Phonics workshop for parents.
-Adults reading with PP children regularly.
-Small group interventions.
-Lots of progress made but 12/22 didn't meet the standard for their year group (ELG/PSC/KS1 SAT) 3 - A strong professional dialogue will be kept open between staff regarding all of the vulnerable group Termly pupil progress meetings will take place Staff are very aware of the PP children in their classes and they spend extra time with these children.
-4 - All parents will be engaged with school and know how to support their children's wellbeing and learning.
+Attendance officer will promptly call families who have an absent child without reason A 'red flag' list will be used by the business manager of children we know who have historic attendance concerns and teachers will talk to parents about good attendance Extremely poor attendance (below 90%) will be challenged with communication (in the form of a letter initially) from the headteacher 2 - Pupil premium children will make good or better progress in reading - this will help vocabulary acquisition PP children will develop a love of reading They will engage in the sharing books taken home for families They will be regularly heard read by an adult at home They will access keep up sessions if required 3 - A strong professional dialogue will be kept open between staff regarding all of the vulnerable group Termly pupil progress meetings will take place 4 - All parents will be engaged with school and know how to support their children's wellbeing and learning.
 Evidence of quality dialogue between school and parents.
 Pupil voice and parent voice show high levels of engagement and parent's evenings/open house events are well attended.
-Higher percentage of parents attending face-to-face parent meetings Parents feel that their opinions are valued 20/22 out of PP parents attended parent's evenings.
-All Year 2 children attended school disco Engagement in FONS events including summer/winter fayre and pumpkin patch event.

-5 - For pupil premium children to enjoy the wide range of enrichment activities we have on offer at Netherton Infant & Nursery School and have access to technology in order to give them greater opportunities A wide range of extra-curricular activities will be offered to tap into our children's passions: Art club - 4 PP attended Choir - 2 PP children in choir Lego club - 4 PP children attended Dance - all PP pupils took part in dance group, 3 PP took part in the final performance at LBT Yoga - all PP taking part Music Intrasports competitions Year 2 pupils will have the opportunity to perform to an audience 6 - These children still feel happy and safe at school and engage with their learning.
+Higher percentage of parents attending face-to-face parent meetings Parents feel that their opinions are valued 5 - For pupil premium children to enjoy the wide range of enrichment activities we have on offer at Netherton Infant & Nursery School and have access to technology in order to give them greater opportunities A wide range of extra-curricular activities will be offered to tap into our children's passions: Art club Choir Lego club Dance Yoga Music Intrasports competitions Year 2 pupils will have the opportunity to perform to an audience 6 - These children still feel happy and safe at school and engage with their learning.
 They are listened to and regularly have time to talk and understand their emotions.
 Pupil premium children will engage with the wider life at Netherton Infants: Lots of children and families joining in FONS events including Christmas fayres and carol concerts.

-Children's attendance will remain high (linked to 1) because they are happy coming to school Pupil voice surveys will report that PP children are happy and safe in school
+Children's attendance will remain high (linked to 1) because they are happy coming to school Pupil voice surveys will report that PP children are happy and safe in school Children will be included in weekly forest school activities